-Advisory: English 47A or English 48 and English 49, each with a grade of "C" or better, or equivalent or Skill Levels/Milestones R5 and W5; Exercise Science 140A with a grade of "C" or better, or equivalent.
+Advisory: Exercise Science 140A with a grade of "C" or better, or equivalent.

 This course provides introductory students with beginning level instruction in fundamental skills related to core and unilateral strength, stability, and performance.
 Topics include core stability, targeted functional training, and various training models and fitness plans derived from or inspired by military physical training techniques.
 This course is the second in a series of four boot camp physical training courses.
 It is intended for kinesiology majors and all students interested in comprehensive physical fitness training.
 All objectives are covered in this course whether offered for 0.5 or one unit.
 When this course is offered for one unit, the additional time is utilized for additional skills practice and refinement of exercise technique.
 (FT) AA/AS; CSU; UC Transfer Limitation.
 See a Counselor.